Yuxing-Wang-THU/ModularEvoGym/README.md

 **New features**:

-<font color=Blue>Design (optional)</font>
+<font color=Blue>Design (optional):</font>
-1. A modular design space for VSRs.
+A modular design space for VSRs which can be incorporated into the Reinforcement Learning process.
-2. A designer (design policy network) based on Neural Cellular Automata.
+A designer (design policy network) based on Neural Cellular Automata (NCA).

-<font color=Blue>Control</font>
+<font color=Blue>Control:</font>
-1. A modular state-action space for VSRs.
+A modular state-action space for VSRs.
-2. A universal Transformer-based controller (control policy network) which can be trained by PPO（Proximal Policy Optimization).
+A universal Transformer-based controller (control policy network) which can be trained by PPO（Proximal Policy Optimization).

-## Original Observation of EvolutionGym
+## 1. Original Observation of EvolutionGym

 ![image](evogym.jpg)